 What should I feed my cat after surgery?

-When should my cat return to the vet after surgery?
+When should I take my cat back to the veterinarian after surgery?

-With the right care and diet, your cat will hopefully be back to full health soon after its operation.
-However, if you notice any of these symptoms, it’s essential you return to the vet:
+With the right care and diet, your cat will hopefully be back to full health soon after surgery.
+However, if you notice any of these signs, it’s essential you return to the veterinarian:

-Taking extra care of your cat after a surgical procedure means they’re more likely to recover faster and be back to their regular selves sooner.
-If you’re unsure about how to take the best care of them, ask your vet for advice.
+Taking extra care of your cat after a surgical procedure means that they’re more likely to recover faster.
+If you’re unsure about how to take the best care of them, ask your veterinarian for advice.